The sociology major has the following goals:

 The sociology major may be taken on either the Bachelor of Arts degree or the Bachelor of Science degree and can lead to a broad range of career options.

 To be eligible to participate in the Honors Project, leading to graduation with distinction, students in the Department of Behavioral Sciences must earn an “A” grade in both MATH 2316 Data Analysis and SOCI 2332 Introduction to Research Methods.
-Information describing the Honors Project process is available on their webpage.
+Information describing the Honors Project process is available on the university website.

 STUDENT LEARNING OUTCOMES

 - Identify, demonstrate, or apply major concepts and theories of sociology.

 - Identify or propose the appropriate use of research methods.